kararei/tp/docs/DeveloperGuide.md

 * 2b.
 The trip already exists in the system (same trip name).
     * 2b1.
 System displays an error message: "This trip already exists in the trip book"
     * 2b2.
 Use case ends.
-* 2c.
-The customer index refers to a service contact (not a customer).
-    * 2c1.
-System displays an error message: "Invalid customer index.
-Only customer contacts can be added as trip members."
-    * 2c2.
-Use case resumes at step 1.

 **Use case: Delete a Contact**